 During year three the focus on you as an individual performer grows even stronger.
 This is when your own style begins to assert itself, with opportunities to develop your own ideas and devise or interpret work in ways that play to your strengths.

 You will perform in full scale musical productions with professional creative teams from the industry.
 IAB's industry partners and international talent spotters will be on the guest list to watch your work.
 This is graduation year, and you will continue to gather the knowledge and practice the skills you need to successfully manage a career as a performer.

 Group Singing Repertoire and Technique

 Musical Theatre Repertoire

 As a graduate from the BA (Hons) Musical Theatre programme you will possess an impressive set of skills.
-You'll be primed and ready to step confidently into a career in musical theatre and the performing arts.
+You will be ready to step confidently into a career in musical theatre and the performing arts.

 You will have proven your worth on stage in professional theatre and showcase performances, gained a strong knowledge of the industry you are about to go into, and understand how to manage the day to day business of being a working performer.

-And if your ambition was to study further then this degree, recognised around the world, will allow you to progress to further postgraduate/Masters degree studies in Europe, the USA and beyond.
+If your ambition is to continue with your studies, then this degree, recognised around the world, will allow you to progress to further postgraduate/Masters degree studies in Europe, the USA and beyond.